silexcorp/armtg-website/README.md

 ## Overview

 ArMTG allows you to play Magic, The Gathering via Augmented Reality, using a set of printed trackers to fetch card images from Gatherer, allowing for use of multiple decks and formats.
-It offers features like sideboarding and shuffling through the __, without the need to physically shuffle the cards, and __.
+It offers features like sideboarding and shuffling through the deck interface, without the need to physically shuffle the cards.

-ArMTG consists of a deck editor overlay for loading and saving multiple decks, and a __, using your device's webcam.
+ArMTG consists of a deck editor overlay for loading and saving multiple decks, and trying out others' decks, using your device's webcam and interchangeable encoded cards.

 ### Live version here: [https://codyb.co/mtg](https://codyb.co/mtg).